 Thomas uses a combination of manual therapy, exercise, and education to help patients recover from an injury and achieve their goals.
 He enjoys treating a wide variety of patients and injuries, with a special interest in treating athletes, hip, and low back injuries.
 He also enjoys providing medical coverage for sporting events including martial arts and soccer.

 Outside of the clinic Thomas can be found doing judo, playing tennis, trail running, rock climbing, or playing the violin.

-She has a special interest in the temporomandibular joint (TMJ), and hopes to specialize in that area in the future.
-Outside of work, Naam enjoys living an active lifestyle and loves to relax with a cup of coffee and a view!
+She has a special interest in the Temporomandibular Joint (TMJ), and hopes to specialize in that area in the future.
+Outside of work, Naam enjoys living an active lifestyle and loves to relax with a cup of coffee!

 Gizelle graduated with a diploma in Massage Therapy from West Coast College of Massage Therapy.

 She was introduced to the healing properties of massage therapy after seriously injuring her knee while playing rugby.
 When she moved to Vancouver she decided to pursue her dream of helping others as she had once been helped.